cqueng/ENEX20001/Week 04/04 Intensive Weel Part 4.md

 - The main loop maintains the PWM output with a 50% duty cycle.
 This value can be adjusted to see different levels of brightness in an LED or different speeds in a motor.

 ## Experimenting with PWM
-- Experiment by changing `OCR0B` values to see different PWM effects.
+- Experiment by changing `OCR0B` values to see different PWM effects. you can also set PD6 to work with timer 0 at the same time by adding it `TCCR0A` by including `(1<<COM0A1)`. then you can set the duty cycle by using `OCR0A`

 # Interfacing with an Ultrasonic Sensor using AVR/Standard C Libraries